Child Care proceedings abandoned due to parents progress

 Local Authority begin Child care proceedings

-The case of X (A child: care order) (2017) concerns child care proceedings about a little boy who is five months old.
+The case of X (A Child : care order) (3) [2017] EWFC B40 concerns child care proceedings about a little boy who is five months old.
 His parents cared for him since he was born but, due to concerns that people had at the time the case began, the child has been subject to an interim care order.
-The local authority began these proceedings in January and the interim care order was made on 6th February.
+The local authority began the proceedings in January 2017, and an interim care order was made on 6 February 2017.

 The local authority was worried about the mother’s alcohol use, domestic abuse within the parents’ relationship, housing issues, and a lack of engagement with ante-natal and other services.
 The parents moved between different local authority areas which made it difficult to assess them.
 There was not much background information about the parents, but it transpired the mother had two older children who she did not have contact with and were living with family members in their home country.